-Something went wrong in the room allocation in my hotel.
-When I arrived to the corridor in the 3rd floor with my plastic key, I noticed a conspicuous standing sign in front of the next door room: ‘Team Meeting’.
+Something went wrong with the room allocation in my hotel.
+When I arrived on the 3rd floor with my plastic key, I noticed a conspicuous standing sign in front of the next door room: ‘Team Meeting’.
 Large hotels, and this was a large five star one, do not have meeting rooms next to guest rooms.
 Weird.

-On my second day, I warned reception before hand.
-The first reaction was one of disbelief: ‘your next door room is a guest room, sir’.
-As if I needed translation.
+On my second day, I warned reception beforehand.
+The first reaction was one of disbelief: ‘your room is next door to a guest room, sir’.
+As if I needed a translation.
 I politely repeated the problem: ‘it will be addressed immediately’.

-I didn’t.
+It didn’t.
 The second night was the same.
-On my check out, I got the standard ‘was everything ok, sir?’.
-Not, my dear, I have just told you that I have had two nights of wild ‘team meetings’ in my next door disco, so, no, everything was not ok’.
+When I checked out, I got the standard ‘was everything ok, sir?’
+No, my dear, I have just told you that I have had two nights of wild ‘team meetings’ next door, so, no, everything was not ok’.

-24 h later I did receive a very long email from the manager.
-It started with full acknowledgment that they got everything wrong, a disaster, nothing that could be justified.
-She was sending a deep apology and offering me the most possible personalised service next time I would be there.
+24 hrs later, I received a very long email from the manager.
+It started with full acknowledgement that they got everything wrong, a disaster, nothing could be justified.
+She was sending a sincere apology and offering me the best possible personalised service next time I stayed.
 It was a surprise.

-I did reply with another long email with thanks and more details that they may have overlooked.
+I replied with another long email with thanks and more details that they may have overlooked.
 And she replied again.
-And suddenly I thought, is that I have nothing else to do, other than having an email conversation with a Four Seasons manager?

 I will go back.